News

 As temperatures rise, meerkat pups feel the heat

-Reducing the risk of anaesthetic-related deaths in immobilised rhino
+Reducing the risk of anaesthesia related deaths in immobilized rhino

 A paper published by Peter Buss as part of his PhD work was awarded the 2018 Elsevier Prize for the best article published in the journal Veterinary Anaesthesia and Analgesia.
 Leith Meyer, who supervised Peter Buss together with Andrea Fuller, explains the importance of the work.